Wake in Fright (miniseries): Part One

 John Grant is a young schoolteacher stationed in Tiboonda, an isolated "dry-town" in the outback.
-After finishing the school year in time for the Christmas holidays, he begins driving to Sydney to take up a new teaching position at Neutral Bay, as well as seemingly marry his girlfriend Robyn.
-John's car is damaged when he collides with a kangaroo, forcing him to take a stopover in the mining town of Bundayabba – referred to by the locals as "The Yabba" – to await repairs.
-At a pub, he meets the enigmatic Sergeant Jock Crawford, who introduces him to the illegal but sanctioned game of two-up.
-After a winning streak, John loses all of his money, as well as some borrowed from former MMA fighter Mick Jaffries and her brother Joe, who subsequently demand that he pay them back.
+After finishing the school year in time for the Christmas holidays, he begins driving to Sydney, apparently expecting to take up a new teaching position in Neutral Bay, as well as to marry his girlfriend, Robyn.
+John's hits a kangaroo on the road, forcing a stopover while waiting for his car to be repaired, in the mining town of Bundayabba – referred to by the locals as "The Yabba".
+At a pub, he meets the enigmatic Sergeant Jock Crawford, who introduces him to the game of two-up, which is illegal but toerated.
+After an early winning streak, John continues betting until he loses all of his money.
+Including some borrowed from former MMA fighter Mick Jaffries, and her brother Joe, who subsequently demand that he pay them back.

 John befriends real estate agent Tim Hynes, who invites him to have dinner with his family, including his wife Ursula and daughter Janette, the town nurse.
 The encounter is shaken by the arrival of Evan "Doc" Tydon, the disgraced town doctor; Doc and Janette begin to interrogate secrets in John's character, which culminates in Janette attempting to seduce him.
 Afterwards, Tim tries to sell a house to John, hoping to generate cash in the wake of the decline in the mining business on which The Yabba was built; when John instead asks for a loan to pay off his debts, Tim throws him out.

 John awakens in Doc's ramshackle caravan.
 In his recollections of the previous night, he believes that Doc initiated a drunken homosexual encounter between them.
 Doc seemingly betrays John to Mick and Joe, who take them to their car-wrecking yard and prepare to embark on a feral pig hunt, giving John a chance to pay off his debts.
-Before departing, the Jaffries discover that John has found their secret drug laboratory, leading John to believe that they intend to kill him during the hunt.
+Before departing, the Jaffries discover that John has found their secret drug laboratory, causing John to suspect that they intend to kill him during the hunt.